nickbrandt/GitLab/doc/api/issues.md

 Every API call to issues must be authenticated.

-If a user is not a member of a project and the project is private, a `GET` request on that project will result to a `404` status code.
+If a user is not a member of a project and the project is private, a `GET` request on that project will result in a `404` status code.

 ## Issues pagination